Robin of Sherwood: The outlaws

-Chaplain to the Sheriff of Nottingham, he helps Lady Marion escape into Sherwood and joins the outlaws, forming a fast friendship with Little John.
-The fattest member among the outlaws, he often uses his sheer bodyweight to his advantage when fighting the soldiers of Sheriff.
-He prefers not to kill, but to immobilize his enemies.
+Formerly the chaplain to the Sheriff of Nottingham, he helps Lady Marion escape into Sherwood and joins the outlaws, forming a fast friendship with Little John.
+The fattest member among the outlaws, he often uses his sheer bodyweight to his advantage when fighting the Sheriff's soldiers.
+He prefers not to kill, but to immobilise his enemies.
 Carpenter said that Tuck "represents the better side of Christianity".